SlimeKnights/slimeknights.github.io/docs/json/resource-location.md

 Mod `.jar` files will automatically be loaded as both a [resource pack](#resource-packs) (through their `assets` folder) and a [data pack](#data-packs) (through their `data` folder).
 This means that you can identify the resources of either type provided by any mod simply by opening the jar (which can be done through programs such as 7Zip or by renaming it to a `.zip` file).
 Mod jars are typically placed under `.minecraft/mods`.

 If Json Things is installed, each mod also has the ability to add [thing pack](#thing-packs) contents to the jar.
-Typically there is no reason to do this in Java mods; however, low code mods can use this to create full mods without writing any Java code.
+Typically there is no reason to do this in Java mods; however, [low code mod](/docs/guides/lowcode-mod) can use this to create full mods without writing any Java code.

 ### Overriding resources